 Eucalyptus leaves are available year-round.

-The Eucalyptus leaf is used primarily in aromatherapy and traditional medicines.
-Rarely is it used for culinary purposes, although there is documentation of it being experimented with for infusions, jellies, cakes and purees.
-Fishermen in Portugal are said to use Eucalyptus leaves to lend a smoky flavor to grilled fish.
-However, ingesting large quantities of Eucalyptus can be harmful.
-You're likely to find Eucalyptus leaf oil or extracts being used in modern mouth washes, toothpastes, cough medications and cough drops.
-Topically, Eucalyptus oil has been used to ward off insects.
+Eucalyptus leaves are rarely used for culinary purposes as ingesting large quantities can be harmful, but there has been some documentation of it being experimented for use in infusions, jellies, cakes, and purees.
+Fishermen in Portugal are also said to use Eucalyptus leaves to lend a smoky flavor to grilled fish.
+Eucalyptus leaves are boiled and used to make tea, but no more than two or three leaves are recommended to be used.
+Eucalyptus leaves are used primarily in aromatherapy and traditional medicines.
+Eucalyptus leaf oil or extracts are commonly used in small doses in modern mouthwashes, toothpaste, cough medications, and cough drops.
+The daily recommended dosage of the oil is 0.05ml and lower.
+Topically, Eucalyptus oil has also been used to ward off insects.
 Children are never advised to be treated with Eucalyptus, as they would be at the highest risk for an overdose.
-The daily recommended dosage for the oil is 0.05ml and lower, while not more than two or three leaves are recommended to be used in tea.

-In Australia, the Eucalyptus leaf is used in dried and fresh forms.
-The Eucalyptus itself is far-ranging in the Aussie landscape, so much so that it has been immortalised in art, music and literature there.
-The Eucalyptus is integral to the Australian identity.
-Sydney's Blue Mountains are named for the Eucalyptus.
-On warm days, mist rises from the forest of the Eucalyptus trees.
-The blue-tinged mist is a product of oils in the Eucalyptus leaf, released when the temperatures climb.
-Australian aboriginals used Eucalyptus oils in their medicines, extracting it from the Eucalyptus leaf.
-Or, the Eucalyptus leaf can be dried to be used in teas.
-Eucalyptus oil has been used to treat coughs, colds, fevers, and other forms of infections and inflammations and aches and pains.
+The Eucalyptus tree is abundant in Australian landscape and has been referenced in local art, music, and literature.
+Sydney's Blue Mountains are named after the Eucalyptus tree.
+On warm days, mist rises from the forest of the Eucalyptus trees, and the blue-tinged mist is a product of oils in the Eucalyptus leaf, released when temperatures climb.
+Australian Aboriginals used Eucalyptus oils in their medicines and dried the leaves to be used in teas.
+They also used the wood of the Eucalyptus to make the wind instrument, the didgeridoo.